IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 Operators are a method of packaging, deploying, and managing a Kubernetes application.
 Conceptually, Operators take human operational knowledge and encode it into software that is more easily shared with consumers.
 Essentially, Operators are pieces of software that ease the operational complexity of running another piece of software.
 They act like an extension of the software vendor’s engineering team, watching over a Kubernetes environment (such as OpenShift Container Platform) and using its current state to make decisions in real time.

-We'll use [Appsody Operator](https://github.com/appsody/appsody-operator/blob/master/doc/user-guide.md) to deploy the application.
+We'll use [Appsody Operator](https://github.com/appsody/appsody-operator/blob/master/doc/user-guide.md), available as part of IBM Cloud Pak for Applications, to deploy the application you containerized.
 Appsody Operator is capable of deploying any application image with consistent, production-grade Quality of service (QoS).

 [comment]: <> (Explain what an operator is and what Appsody Operator does specifically)